 After the war had stopped, France was a very sad place indeed and Mr. Paul was then looking for wider horizons.
 In 1948, after some short courses in administration and some interviews, he was eligible for a colonial teaching post but was told that a good working-knowledge of English (which he did not then have) was essential.

-So Mr. Paul resigned from teaching and went to England to improve his English - he found a residential post as French master in an English Boys' school, in Bexhill where he settled down happily, in the spring of 1949.
+So Mr. Paul resigned from teaching and went to England to improve his English – he found a residential post as a French master in an English Boys' school, in Bexhill where he settled down happily, in the spring of 1949.

-MR OERTEL MEETS MISS CARR- TAYLOR; CONCORD'S CO-FOUNDER
+MR OERTEL MEETS MISS CARR-TAYLOR; CONCORD'S CO-FOUNDER

 When looking for intense teaching in English, Mr.Paul met Miss Carr-Taylor in the early summer of 1949.
 Miss Taylor, he told me, was an exceptionally good teacher, a magnificent human being, full of warmth, dignity and charisma.

 Before the war she had been a teacher at an international school, which closed at the beginning of the war and never reopened.
-After the war, she had rented a big house in Bexhill and, in the summer of 1949, organised a holiday course in English for Belgian and French boys, who every year came in numbers to the English south coast in order to pick up some English.
+After the war, she had rented a big house in Bexhill and, in the summer of 1949, organised a holiday course in English for Belgian and French boys, who came in numbers to the English south coast in order to pick up some English.

-So. in 1949.
-Miss Carr-Taylor offered Mr. Paul some English tuition in exchange for Mr. Paul's teaching of Latin, Greek and German to some of the holiday boys during the summer.
+So, in 1949, Miss Carr-Taylor offered Mr. Paul some English tuition in exchange for Mr Paul’s teaching of Latin, Greek and German to some of the holiday boys during the summer.

-They made sure that about 30 students could be found abroad in the near future, that domestic staff and teaching staff was available; they hammered out a time-table for the daily routine, the one still in use at Concord these days (1978).
-The curriculum would embrace: English at all levels; then at 'O' level: French, German, Latin, Greek, Mathematics, Geography, Biology, History, Political Science and Economics; at 'A' level: Geography, History, Political Science and Economics.
+Mr. Paul was not really interested in holiday courses, but told her he would like to work at a kind of private school with a real secondary teaching curriculum.
+Miss Carr-Taylor warmed to this project and together they made sure f the legal position of such a private school.
+They made sure that about 30 students could be found abroad, that domestic staff and teaching staff was available; they hammered out a time-table for the daily routine, the one still in use at Concord today (article written in 1978!).
+The curriculum would embrace: English at all levels; then at 'O' level: French, German, Latin, Greek, Mathematics, Geography, Biology, History, Political Science and Economics; at 'A' level: Geography, History, Economics and Political Science.

 CONCORD COLLEGE IS NAMED